m5kro/orpheusducky/README.md

 ## Mouse
 Since Duckyscript 3.0 does not have any mouse commands, I have created some.<br>
-**Warning:** Mouse support is still very buggy, there is also a delay when initializing the mouse, so it is recommened to use the mouse block for multiple continuous actions.
+**Warning:** Mouse support is still very buggy, there is also a delay when initializing the mouse, so it is recommended to use the mouse block for multiple continuous actions.
 | Command | Usage |
 | ------- | ----- |
 | `MOUSE` | Start of a mouse block |